 Manufacturing process plans are traditionally described using spreadsheets which are sometimes accompanied with e.g. flow charts for easier understanding.
-The issue with this is that it’s totally disconnected from product engineering, doesn’t really provide any visual aid, and managing changes is time-consuming and error-prone.
+The issue with this approach is that it is totally disconnected from product engineering, it doesn’t really provide any visual aid, and managing changes is time-consuming and error-prone.
 In addition, manufacturing engineers have to wait until product engineering releases bill-of-materials and drawings to begin this work.

-Enabling manufacturing engineers to plan manufacturing activities concurrently with product engineering on the Teamcenter platform provides them access to all required design data including 3D models, create ERP/MES-ready material routings, and balance the activities and tasks e.g. against a production line to meet cycle time requirements.
-The possibility to visualize the product build step-by-step in 3D, perform visual time analysis, and visualize the process flows using PERT and Gantt charts are the keys to get the job done efficiently.
-In addition, the manufacturing process planner provides the platform to author and publish work instructions which are not something most are used to in the past.
+Enabling manufacturing engineers to plan manufacturing activities concurrently with product engineering on Teamcenter platform provides them access to all required design data, including 3D models, to create ERP/MES-ready material routings, and to balance the activities and tasks across workstations or production lines to meet cycle time requirements.
+The possibility to visualize the product build step-by-step in 3D, to perform visual time analysis, and to visualize the process flows using PERT and Gantt charts are the keys to getting the job done efficiently.
+Teamcenter Manufacturing Process Planner also allows authoring and publishing work instructions in the context of manufacturing operations.
+This is something most manufacturing engineers are not used to.

 Intelligent shop floor instructions

-Typically work instructions on the shop floor consist of traditional paper drawings and bills-of-materials.
-Sometimes even additional instruction documents may be at hand.
-Some may have even digitized these and enabled access to pdf’s and such.
-One can’t stop wondering that why do we still use 2D drawings with projections etc. while the majority of the engineering is done in 3D.
-Isn’t the 3D much more visual way to communicate needed features, especially for younger generations now rapidly taking over many workplaces?
+Typical work instructions on the shop floor include paper drawings and bills-of-materials.
+Sometimes additional instruction documents may be at hand.
+Some manufacturing companies have digitized these and enabled access to pdf’s or other digital formats.
+Strange as it seems, using 2D drawings with projections etc. is still very common even though engineering is done in 3D.
+Wouldn’t 3D be much more visual way to communicate needed features, especially for younger generations now rapidly taking over many workplaces?

-Intelligent shop floor instructions provide workers intuitive access to needed information on-demand basis.
-Also based on process steps the information covers only what is needed exactly then, nothing more, nothing less.
-Visually rich instructions with 3D models, a list of consumed parts and needed tools, even animation or video to guide them through the task help workers to perform their job right from the start and ease up the learning curve.
-Furthermore, the Teamcenter platform enables data collection of quality measurements and even serial numbers while providing means for reporting back any deviations or problems complemented with any attachments like photographs or documents.
+Intelligent shop floor instructions provide workers with intuitive access to the information they need, when they need it.
+Authored in context of the process steps the information covers only what is needed, nothing more, nothing less.
+Visually rich instructions with 3D models, an interactive list of consumed parts and needed tools, even animation or video to guide them through the task helps shop floor workers perform their job right from the start and shortens the learning curve.
+Furthermore, Teamcenter platform enables collection of quality measurements and even serial numbers while providing means for reporting back any deviations or problems complemented with any attachments like photographs or documents.
 This is where the loop from manufacturing back to product engineering is closed.

 Putting it all together

-What does all of this mean in the end?
-Well, enhancing cross-departmental collaboration, making manufacturing process planning more efficient, and providing easy-to-follow instructions on the shop floor all aim toward the same goals – to be able to deliver products to the customers faster and with better quality.
+What does all this mean in the end?
+Quite simply, enhancing cross-departmental collaboration, making manufacturing process planning more efficient, and providing easy-to-follow instructions on the shop floor all aim at the same goal – to be able to deliver products to customers faster and with better quality.